dennisXZX/devops-notes/AWS-CloudWatch.md

 - CloudWatch Events helps you to respond to state changes in your AWS resources.

-- CloudWatch Logs helps you to aggregate, monitor and store logs.
+- You can also deliver events recorded from CloudTrail to CloudWatch Logs group.
+CloudWatch Logs aggregates logs from CloudTrail and non-AWS sources and provides interface to view and search logs.